 One of the easiest challenges is to ask students to write a descriptive paragraph (any topic – soccer practice, the lunch room, their locker) and NOT use any verbs of “to be.”
 Or — limit them to one or two per paragraph.

 The aim is to help students try out different verbs.

 In this challenge, students are asked to use sensory details to write a five sentence paragraph using a different sense in each sentence.

 Have students write a five sentence description — (their right shoe, backpack, text book, top of their desk, etc.).
 When the paragraph is finished, have them revise their writing so that each sentence uses a different sense.

 Now, here is where this assignment gets interesting:

 Sense of taste!
 You don’t want your students to be licking the tops of their desks!
-However, by writing, “the golden, honey wood glistens as the sunlight streams across it” does have a sense of taste — honey, right?
+However, by writing, “the golden, honey wood glistens as the sunlight streams across it” does have sensory details with the sense of taste — honey, right?

 4. Gross me out!

 One of my favorite exercises in trying to help students “show not tell” is to challenge them to write a gross descriptive essay.
 The grossest description wins!

 I put a lot of restrictions on this one including: